Community Engagement

 During the pandemic, the department contributed to the Charlottesville City Schools iSTEM program by helping create and distribute in-home STEM teaching kits to elementary school children missing access to in-classroom teaching activities.

-The department participates in the Summer Medical Leadership Program (SMLP), providing shadowing experiences for undergraduate students from underrepresented groups and disadvantaged backgrounds interested in pursuing careers in medicine.
+The department participates in the Summer Medical Leadership Program (SMLP), providing shadowing experiences for undergraduate students interested in pursuing careers in medicine.

 City of Promise: UVA Surgery has partnered with City of Promise to provide K-12 students with an exciting opportunity for immersive, hands-on learning and medical career exploration.
 City of Promise is a Charlottesville-based organization committed to eliminating generational poverty through coaching, mentoring, tutoring, and goal-setting for underserved children in the community.
 As part of the organization’s annual “Tour of the Town” program, students visit various local institutions to learn about potential career options for the future.
 This past year, the students visited the Simulation Center where they had a chance to interact with the OR simulation mannikin and learn how to prepare patients for surgery.
 They also got hands-on practice intubating and using ultrasound machines to identify organs.
 The rest of the day was spent touring the perioperative surgical home, interacting with the multi-disciplinary OR family, learning about the paths to different careers in Periop, and practicing “gowning up” for sterile procedures.
 They rounded out the day with a visit to an outpatient clinic.